 "I found it rewarding to spend all night programming computers, just by myself...
 But I think that is not normal." - Elon Musk

-With the beauty of hindsight we can see that Elon's software companies were experiments in making money, of which he would need a great deal to go to space.
+As the largest shareholder of PayPal, Elon received more than $100 million.
+With the beauty of hindsight, we might say that his software companies were experiments in making money, of which he would need a great deal to go to space.
 And that's exactly where we go next.

-Enter Space Exploration Technologies Corp, or SpaceX, whose name can't be said without inducing unconscious thoughts of low-gravity love-making.
+Enter Space Exploration Technologies Corp, or SpaceX, whose name can't be said without inducing unconscious thoughts of low-gravity lovemaking.

 "Always bear in mind that entropy is not on your side." - Elon Musk